Karl Hermann Berendt

-Karl Hermann Berendt (November 12, 1817 in Danzig – May 12, 1878 in Guatemala City) was a German-American physician, collector, explorer and investigator of Mesoamerican linguistics.
+Karl Hermann Berendt (November 12, 1817 in Danzig – May 12, 1878 in Guatemala City) was a German-American medical doctor, collector, explorer and investigator of Mesoamerican linguistics.

 Biography

 He studied at various German universities, receiving his degree of M.D. at the University of Königsberg in 1842.
 In 1843, he began practice at Breslau and also acted as Privatdozent in surgery and obstetrics at the University of Breslau.
 In 1848 he was a member of the Vorparlament at Frankfurt.

 His political sympathies forced him to move to America in 1851.
 He proceeded from New York City to Nicaragua, and spent two years in the study of the ethnography, geography, and natural history of that region.
 Two years later he moved to Orizaba, Mexico, and thence to Veracruz, where he remained from 1855 to 1862.
 He then gave up medicine and devoted himself to natural science, linguistics, and ethnology, paying special attention to the Mayan tribes.
 He spent a year in Tabasco, and then came in 1863 to the United States.

 In the United States, he devoted the greater part of the following year in copying manuscripts in the library of John Carter Brown.
 At the request of the Smithsonian Institution, he visited Yucatan.
 The results of this visit are published in its report for 1867.
 In 1869 he explored the ruins of ancient Centla, in the plains of Tabasco.
 He visited the United States several times between this date and 1876, his last visit.

 In 1874 he settled at Cobán, Vera Paz, partly to study the Maya dialects of the region and partly to raise tobacco.
 At the request of the Berlin museum he spent a winter in securing and forwarding the sculptured slabs of Santa Lucía Cotzumalguapa, Guatemala, but an attack of fever terminated his work.